 Digital Marketing is not cheap and is full of different options.
 Setting up the right Digital Marketing Strategy takes focus and planning because the one thing that Digital Marketing can do very well is quickly suck the money right out of your budget.
-Throughout the course of my career, I have made some of these mistakes (fortunately, not all at the same time) and these days when I put a strategy in place I try avoid all of them and this has made the results of my digital marketing strategies better.
+Throughout my career, I have made some of these mistakes (fortunately, not all at the same time) and these days when I put a strategy in place I try to avoid all of them and this has made the results of my digital marketing strategies better.

 You may have a plan however, do you have an idea on how are you going to measure the results for this campaign?

 Everyone’s version of success is different particularly when it comes to clients and agencies.
 Agencies may think that someone submitting a form is a success and the client thinks that converting a lead is a success.
 This difference of opinion can cause for some very tense meetings.